Phudgestuff/scrapalgebra/README.md

 # scrapalgebra
-A maths solver that I'm making in javascript
+A maths solver/rearranger that I'm making in javascript